5l1v3r1/Msi-Exec-Enum/README.md

 # MSDN-Enums
-Library containing lots of Python enums from the MSDN website
+Library containing lots of Python enums with return codes from the MSDN website